 A trip to Rocky Mount, North Carolina is a guaranteed rollicking good time.
 It’s located in the Eastern part of the Tarheel State in the Atlantic Coastal Plain.
-Some view this quaint NC Southern town as a pit stop of I-95, but it there are so many more things to do in Rocky Mount!
-There’s a diverse abundance of attractions and activities set in such a charming hamlet.
+Some view this quaint NC Southern town as a pit stop of I-95, but there are so many more things to do in Rocky Mount than just drive by!
+A diverse abundance of attractions and activities is set in this charming hamlet, that is well worth a bit of exploration.

 Rocky Mount Mills

 Set along the stunning Tar River, the Rocky Mount Mills are an iconic fixture within the town.
-It’s a historical setting that was once a cotton mill and has since been repurposed into a residential, commercial, and cultural center.
-It’s often considered one of the coolest things to do in Rocky Mount.
-It’s an 82-acre campus, and notably serves as a brewery incubator to help new brewers get set up and hone their craft (beer).
+It’s a historic setting that was once a cotton mill and has since been repurposed into a residential, commercial, and cultural center.
+Often considered one of the coolest things to do in Rocky Mount this 82-acre campus, notably serves as a brewery incubator to help new brewers get set up and hone their craft (beer).

 The Imperial Centre for the Arts and Sciences